 - Legal practitioners – This group includes legal professionals dealing with data protection issues in the context of SMEs, for example in the area of contract law, company law and administrative law.
 The representatives of this group play the key role of translating legal requirements into legitimate practical measures and procedures aimed at achieving compliance with the new regulatory framework.
 Their various kinds of activities create the necessary environment for the lawful implementation of GDPR provisions.
 Collaboration between them and the national data authorities is of a great importance for ensuring compliance with the GDPR requirements.
 In addition, most of the legal practitioners are more or less representatives of the biggest group of legal entities, namely small and medium enterprises.

 - Citizens – Since the primary objective of GDPR is to give individuals back control of their personal data, citizens are also targeted by the project.
 The proposed project activities are placing particular emphasis on ensuring that citizens are aware of and have acquired sufficient knowledge how to exercise effectively their rights as data subjects.

-- High level of awareness about the new data protection rules among SMEs and their associations, including their legal advisors, as well as general public
+- Higher level of awareness about the new data protection rules among SMEs and citizens

 Duration of the Project